-A new public park is planned at the end of the north wharf precinct of of Victoria Harbour.
+A new public park is planned at the end of the north wharf precinct of Victoria Harbour.
 It will become a key destination at the city's edge, celebrating the natural ecology and character of the Yarra River - Birrarung.
+This redevelopment is outside the current scope of the Greenline Project and is subject to feasibility and approvals (refer to Appendix B).

-With the woven line threads, we highlight strategic details within the themes and designs in previous chapters.
-The threads are developed from the objectives in the Yarra River - Birrarung Strategy and the Greenline Implementation Plan.
+With the master plan strategies, we highlight strategic details within the themes and designs in previous chapters.
+The strategies are developed from the objectives in the Yarra River - Birrarung Strategy and the Greenline Implementation Plan.

-Each thread introduces a key design dimension and lists what the master plan will do and what we will explore in the later stages of the project.
-The threads are grouped under our four themes: ecology, culture, place and connection.
+Each strategy introduces a key design dimension and lists what the master plan will do and what we will explore in the later stages of the project.
+The strategies are grouped under our four themes: environment, culture, place and connection.